yifanzhu1121/cse15l-lab-reports/labreport5.md

 ![Image](post1.png)

 I thought the problem might be with the directory path I'm providing, but I've double-checked and it seems correct.
-The program is supposed to list files from the data directory within the project folder, but it's not finding the directory for some reason.
+The program is supposed to list files from `data` within the project folder `myJava`, but it's not finding the directory for some reason.

 Thanks for helping.